 No matter where you live in Northern Michigan, it seems to be easier to plan summer activities than winter activities.
-However, there are plenty of winter things to do in Traverse City.
-Below are 25 of the best winter activities in Traverse City and places to visit for couples and families with children.
+If you’re looking for things to do in Traverse City, there are plenty of winter things to do in Traverse City.

 Best Traverse City Winter Activities to Do Indoors